-The Commission works collaboratively and often with members of the general public, representatives of local political subdivisions, the Regional Transit Authority, local city/county engineers and LACRPC to facilitate the transportation planning process.
+The Commission works collaboratively and often with members of the general public, representatives of local political subdivisions, the Regional Transit Authority, and local city/county engineers to facilitate the transportation planning process.
 Such activity may draw the participation of LEP persons.

-LEP persons may come into contact with Commission activities, services and personnel in a variety of locations.
-The most common areas where the LEP population would come in contact with the Commission programs, activities or services would include: public meetings, public events, thru local newspapers, and/or the Commission's website or office.
+LEP persons may come into contact with Commission activities, services, and personnel in a variety of locations.
+The most common areas where the LEP population would come in contact with the Commission programs, activities, or services would include: public meetings, public events, through local newspapers, and/or the Commission's website or office.

-Despite the infrequency of encounters with LEP individuals, LCRPC has and will continue to provide services as needed, and available, to enable effective communication with its beneficiaries.
+Despite the infrequency of encounters with LEP individuals, LACRPC has and will continue to provide services as needed and available to enable effective communication with its beneficiaries.
 While LACRPC has not translated its vital documents, LACRPC will make information available in languages other than English upon receiving a request for such.

-Factor 3: The Nature and Importance programs, activities, or services provided by LACRPC.
+Factor 3: The nature and importance of programs, activities, or services provided by LACRPC.